Playing Rules

 (a) a male player’s arms are in a swinging motion toward a female shooter, or

-A violation will be called when a female player takes a legitimate shot attempt and that ball contacts the male player’s arms or other part of his body when illegally positioned as described above.
+A violation will be called when a female player takes a legitimate shot attempt and that ball contacts the male player’s arms or other part of their body when illegally positioned as described above.
 A violation can still be called even if there is no contact with the ball and male player as long as it matches the criteria listed in (a) and (b).
 A violation results in automatic points (2 or 3 points, depending on the location of the shot attempt) for the offended team and possession for the defense via a spot throw-in nearest to where the violation occurred.
 There are no restrictions on female players guarding or blocking the shots of male players.
 There are no restrictions on male players guarding female players.

 VI.
 VIOLATIONS & THROW-INS